Natz12/Security-cameras-at-traffic-intersections/README.md

 Project for ECE 650 Methods and Tools of Software Engineering with prof Arie Gurfinkel

+## `1-Input-GraphCreation.py`
-## `1-Input-GraphCreation.py` is a python script to create graphs based on the intersections between streets.
+python script that creates graphs based on the intersections between the inputed streets.

 Input: